DCMLab/probabilistic_harmony_model/README.md

 The dataset has been processed using `preprocess_ewld.py` and the resulting chord data can be found in `data/ewld.tsv`.
-A list of used pieces is recorded in `preprocess_ewld.log`.
+A list of used pieces is recorded in `data/preprocess_ewld.txt`.

-### Wikifonia (obsolete)

-We have included data and results on the original Wikifonia dataset (which is not available anymore).
-They follow the same format as the EWLD data, but with `wikifonia` replacing `ewld` in filenames.
-These results are not used in the paper.

 ## Code and Results